nyx-project/vyhub-documentation/docs/guide/customizability.md

 # Themes and Customizability

 VyHub can be customized in various aspects.
+You can create your own theme, add custom navigation links, create custom html pages and more.

+You can find predefined themes in the settings under `Themes` on the top-right.

 ## Theme